btiernay/elasticsearch-lang-java/README.md

 Scripts
 -------
-Scripts are written using Java fragments that are inlined into a templated class before compilation.
+Scripts are written using Java fragments that are inlined into a class template before being compiled with [javax.tools.JavaCompiler](http://docs.oracle.com/javase/6/docs/api/javax/tools/JavaCompiler.html).
 As such, it is required that you provide a return value in each control path of your script.

 Variables